mitodl/ocw-studio/docs/ckeditor/plugin.md

     // add some restrictions on where it can appear and what it
     // can contain
     schema.register(YOUTUBE_EMBED, {
       isObject: true,
       allowWhere: "$block", // blocks can only appear at root level
-      allowContentOf: "$block"  // we want our node to be able to contain text })
+      allowContentOf: "$block", // we want our node to be able to contain text })
   }
 }